brittanymlassiter/Prediction-of-Product-Sales/README.md

 - RMSE = 1,117.228
 - R^2 = 0.486

+- ### Statement
+- This model is able to predict on an average $1056 off of sales of the project, which will increase productions for better sales within each store.

 #### For Further information
 For additioal questions, please contact me at blassiter54@gmail.com